Home & Community Services

 Community Participation Supports

-Starting January 1, 2018, The Arc will be provide Community Participation Supports as an alternative day program providing a 100% community based programming option for persons with an intellectual or developmental disability including those who also receive Residential services.
-This service will focus on community inclusion and interest exploration while building the potential for competitive integrated employment.
+In 2018, The Arc began to provide Community Participation Supports as an alternative day program providing a 100% community based programming option for persons with an intellectual or developmental disability- including those who also receive Residential services.
+This service will focus on community inclusion and interest exploration while building on the potential for competitive integrated employment.
 This service wraps around community life with employment as a primary goal.
 Professional and dedicated staff provide this face-to-face support in the community primarily between the hours of 8:00am and 5:00pm.
 All services are person-centered with services times and locations tailored to the individual’s specific interests.
 Services are provided based on the individual’s assessed needs as determined by the person-centered team.

 *Other services such as Respite and Companion services may also be provided by The Arc’s Home and Community Services Department.